tamminhdao/jekyll-now/_posts/2017-07-03-SeventhWeek.md

 ---

 ![](/images/gridNote.jpg){:class="img-responsive"}
-*Note from a day of hard work*
+*Notes from a day of hard work*

 As I work on my TicTacToe game, more and more features are added each week.
 I went from a very simple traditional X vs O game to letting the players pick any string as their symbols of choice.
 My current game is played on a 3x3 board but eventually it will also have the options to play on a 4x4, 5x5, etc...
 With each new feature, I have to improve the algorithm to draw my TicTacToe grid to the console.
-This week, I finally get to a point where I can dynamically draw a pretty nice looking grid that meets all the following requirements:
+This week, I finally got to a point where I can dynamically draw a pretty nice looking grid that meets all the following requirements:

 * is a traditional looking tictactoe square grid which has no outside border but only the inner lines which divide the cells
 * can be any dimension (3x3, 4x4, 5x5 etc...)
 * can adjust to any length of the symbols input by players
 * the symbols has to center in the middle of its cell

-This has turned out to be quite an interesting challenge for me.
+This turned out to be quite an interesting challenge for me.
-While it's definitely not easy, the requirements were added incrementally so I was always solve only one problem at a time.
+While it was definitely not easy, the requirements were added incrementally so I was always solving only one problem at a time.
 This is by design, because I am still learning.
 However, in general, when presented with a complicated problem, a good strategy is to start with a simpler version of the big problem and build on from there.

 **Stage 1: Draw a grid that works only which symbol length of 1 such as X and O**

-For now, we will assume that the board only takes symbol with string length of 1.
+For now, we will assume that the board only takes symbols with string length of 1.
-Since the two symbols are of the same length, the grid will automatically be a square and the symbols can easily be centered in its cell.
+Since the two symbols are of the same length, the grid will automatically be a square and the symbols can easily be centered in their cells.
 We can just focus on the first two requirements about the grid lines and the dimension.

 This is how a 3x3 grid would look like: